PM’s adviser boasted ‘we seem to have got away with’ BYOB party - NewsBreak

 PM’s adviser boasted ‘we seem to have got away with’ BYOB party

-A senior adviser to Boris Johnson boasted “we seem to have got away with” the bring your own booze garden party during coronavirus restrictions.
+A senior advisor to Boris Johnson boasted “we seem to have got away with” the bring your own booze garden party during coronavirus restrictions.

 Then-principal private secretary Martin Reynolds arranged a gathering in the No 10 garden on May 20 2020 when leaving home without a reasonable excuse was banned.